vespian/inventory_tool/README.md

      mostly for user's input checking.
 * ipnetwork_keywords - the list of keyval variables that should be treated as ip addresses.
 This is used mostly for user's input checking.
+* inventorytool_path - allows for using non-globally available inventory_tool.
+    If not 'None', the relative path is appended to PYTHONPATH
+* inventory_path - one of three elements used (the other two are pwd and scriptname) used to locate inventory file.

 ## Principle of operation